In this Destination Guide you will find information for : Taipei

 • Szechuan food: Mother Ma's bean curd, aubergine with garlic sauce, fried prawns with pepper sauce, minced chicken with gingko nuts and fried breads.

-• Shanghai food: Shark's fin in chicken, mushroom with crab meat, ningpo (fried eel), shark's fin soup and West Lake fish.As for drinks: Tea is a major component of Taiwanese culture, with the island producing many acclaimed varieties "oolong" being the most famous.
+• Shanghai food: Shark's fin in chicken, mushroom with crab meat, ningpo (fried eel), shark's fin soup and West Lake fish.Tip: Try this modern favourite, the Hot Star, large Fried Chicken.
+The first Hot-Star location opened at Shilin Night Market.
+Today, the restaurant has chains across Taiwan and across the globe.
+It's famous for the slabs of the juicy fried chicken breast, which comes spicy or normal.
+It can be eaten anytime of the day and its a popular option for takeaway by locals and visitors!As for drinks: Tea is a major component of Taiwanese culture, with the island producing many acclaimed varieties "oolong" being the most famous.
 Teahouses are found in great numbers, ranging from the traditional to the contemporary.
 Many teashops embrace modern innovation, as a result is the global popularity of bubble tea (a cooled tea-based drink containing small tapioca balls and drunk through a straw), which originated here.

 Stinky tofu is usually fried, boiled or served in a soup.
 It often comes with cabbages and sweet chilli sauce on the side.
 You will find it on most street markets and stalls.